-VTEG 630.
-Community and Adult
+VTE 630.
+Community and Adult Vocational Education.

-Vocational Education.
 (3).
 Provides overview of a comprehensive community-based system of education.
 1) Current Adult Education Practices, 2) Community Education, 3) Adult Education Practices, 4) Current Trends in Lifelong Learning, and 5) Methods and Materials in Adult Education.
-VTEG 632.
-Adult Methods and Materials in Vocational Education.
+VTE 631.
+Manpower Organization and Policies Seminar.
 (3).
-Adult Education: Methods and Materials; Curriculum Development; and Organizing for Instruction.
-VTEG 642.
+Separate Federal legislative mandated activities: 1) Current Legislation, 2) Policies and Practices, 3) Programs and Processes, 4) Planning Thrusts and Trends, 5) Needs, Issues, Implications for Vocational Education, and 6) Career Opportunities in Manpower Programs and Administration.

+VTE 642.
 Career Development Education System.
 (3).
 A developmental system for paid employment roles beginning with the elementary school through adult education.
 Course limited to paid employment roles (more than vocational education) and not the entire Career Education thrust.

-VTEG 644.
-Education/Work Transition.
-(3).
-Ways to improve, expand, and/or initiate experiences for education/work transition at secondary and post-secondary levels.
-VTEG 650.
-Sex Equity in Vocational Education.
-(3).
-Establish an awareness of the problems; identify needed program changes; propose strategies, discuss indicators of compliance with new legislative intents.
-VTEG 690.
+VTE 690.
 Field Experiences.
 (1-12).
-Prerequisite, minimum nine quarter hours graduate work in VTEG, at UNC.
+Prerequisite, minimum nine quarter hours graduate work in VTE, at UNC.
 Exception: Colorado Study Tour Business/Industry.
-Transfer of credit to a degree program must be made prior to enrollment in Study Tour with VTEG Department Chairperson.
-VTEG 691.
+Transfer to a degree program must be made prior to enrollment.
+Permission: VTE Graduate Coordinator.

+VTE 691.
 Practicum.
-(3-6).
+(3 or 6).
 Designed for either off-campus or on-campus graduate students who wish to become involved in a practical research project.
-A "prospectus" must be submitted to the VTEG Department Chairperson prior to enrollment.
+A "prospectus" must be submitted to the Coordinator of GVTE prior to enrollment.

-VTEG 696.
+VTE 696.
 Vocational Internship Program.
 (1-12).
-Prerequisite a minimum 12 graduate VTEG hours at UNC.
-Internship may be included as an integral part of a graduate program by written authorization from the student's advisor to the VTEG Department Chairperson.
+Prerequisite a minimum 12 graduate VTE hours at UNC.
+Internship may be included as an integral part of a graduate program by written authorization from the student's adviser to the Coordinator of GVTE.
 Experiences are supervised by recognized vocational leaders at the local, state, regional or national level.